 \subsection{Power spectra from diffuse foreground modelling methods}

 The angular power spectrum is also a useful metric to compare the two foreground modelling methods, i.e., multiscale CLEAN and shapelet decomposition, that we demonstrated in Section \ref{sec:modeling}.
 We use the images shown in figure \ref{fig:method_compare} for the two methods to determine the corresponding angular power spectra $\Delta_{\ell}^2$.
 We use the same methodology as mentioned in the previous section to determine $C_{\ell}$.
 Figure \ref{fig:CL_compare} shows the angular power spectra $\Delta_{\ell}^2$ of the residuals after subtraction of CLEAN and shapelet diffuse models obtained from the two methods.
 We observe that the multiscale CLEAN method leads to lower residuals than the shapelet model on $\ell < 70$ modes ($\Theta \lesssim 2.3^{\circ}$).
 However, the shapelet model produces slightly lower residuals on $70\lesssim \ell < 200$ compared to the multiscale CLEAN.
-This is also evident from the visual inspection of the two models in figure~\ref{fig:method_compare}.
 The residuals on $\ell \gtrsim 200$ behave similarly to the data, probably due to the noise in the data.
-Note that the two methods (and the residuals obtained from these) compared in this analysis, use a very specific setup, and a detailed investigation to study and quantify finer differences between the two methods will be performed in future analyses.
+Note that the two methods (and the residuals obtained from these) compared in this analysis use a very specific setup.
+A detailed investigation to study and quantify finer differences between the two methods will be performed in future analyses.